SouravDe99/L/README.md

 # L Game

-Formulate two separate ways
-to find winning strategies for each player.
-We shall also ana- lyze slight variations of the game using the same methods.
+Formulate two separate ways to find winning strategies for each player and analyze slight variations of the game using the same methods.

 ## Game Description
 The L game is a strategic board game invented by Edward de Bono.
 It was introduced in his book The Five-Day Course in Thinking (1967).